 1986: Heisman Trophy winner Bo Jackson shocks the sports world by signing a professional baseball contract to play for the Kansas City Royals.
 Kansas City had selected Jackson in the fourth round of the 1986 June Draft.

-1987: Royals Hall of Fame pitcher Bret Saberhagen pitches seven perfect innings before giving up his first hit to Gormon Thomas leading off the top of 8th inning for Seattle at Royals Stadium The pitching duel between Sabes and Bill Swift was won by Swift and the Mariners 2-1.
+1987: Royals Hall of Fame pitcher Bret Saberhagen pitches seven perfect innings before giving up his first hit to Gormon Thomas leading off the top of eighth inning for Seattle at Royals Stadium The pitching duel between Sabes and Bill Swift was won by Swift and the Mariners 2-1.

-2001: The Royals reacquire cather Brent Mayne in a trade with the Colorado that sends catcher Sal Fasano and pitcher Mac Suzuki to the Rockies.
+2001: The Royals reacquire cather Brent Mayne in a trade with Colorado that sends catcher Sal Fasano and pitcher Mac Suzuki to the Rockies.

 2004: The Royals trade former American League Rookie of the Year Carlos Beltran to Houston in a three-team deal.
 Kansas City receives Minor League third baseman Mark Teahen and pitcher Mike Wood from the Athletics along with catcher John Buck from the Astros.
 The Athletics get pitcher Octavio Dotel from the Astros.